Documentation

 (2 rows)

-Please note even if product_description is in the inner selection, it isn't evaluated in the final query as it isn't used in any way.
+Please note that, even if product_description is in the inner selection, it isn't evaluated in the final query as it isn't used in any way.